HoldenSch/guess-who/DESIGN.md

 # Guess Who Design Implementation

-Our project was mainly built using JavaScript files that we will elaborate in greater detail below.
+Our project was mainly built using JavaScript files, located in the 'Components' folder, that we will elaborate in greater detail below.

 ## 1) App.js
 App.js is our central app that connects all the JavaScript component files and their relative URL paths.